 There are also several beach bars, cafes, and restaurants serving both Mediterranean and international cuisine.
 Some of the area’s best pubs and bars can be found on the Avenida Primavera and by the harbour.

 Colonia Sant Jordi has choices on both luxury beach hotels and budget apartments.

 Stay In Colonia Sant Jordi If you want to stay in a traditional village, you are a fan of fresh seafood, you like beautiful beaches, as well as historical and natural locations.

-Best places to stay in Colonia Sant Jordi:
+Best places to stay in Mallorca in Colonia Sant Jordi: